 EV 305.
 JESUS AND PERSONAL EVANGELISM.
-An analysis of the life and ministry of Jesus from the

-An analysis of the life and ministry of Jesus from the perspective of evangelism.
-The course utilizes case studies to determine Jesus' strategies in personal evangelism.
+An analysis of the life and ministry of Jesus Christ from the perspective of personal evangelism.
+Along with the overall disciple-making strategy of Jesus, case studies from the ministry of Jesus are examined to determine needed application for personal witness and disciplemaking.
 Prerequisite: Sophomore standing.
-Two semester hours credit.
+Three semester hours credit.

-806. CONTEMPORARY EVANGELISM EQUIPPING METHODOLOGIES.
+EV 306.
+CONTEMPORARY EVANGELISM EQUIPPING METHODOLOGIES.

 A study of the current evangelism equipping methodologies available from the Southern Baptist Convention agencies and other evangelical groups.
-Provided through the classroom setting or a seminar/ workshop setting, the course will assist students in understanding and implementing the equipping methodologies in their own personal evangelism and in the local church.
+Provided through the classroom setting or a seminar/workshop setting, the course will assist students in understanding and implementing the equipping methodologies in their own personal evangelism and in the local church.
 Personal witnessing activity will be a part of the course.
 Prerequisites: EV 201 and Sophomore standing.
-Two semester hours credit.
+Three semester hours credit.